Silence

 “He’s lonely, ina.”

-“He loves to listen when I tell him about my day.”
+“He loves to listen when I tell him about my day and my family.”

 “What’s that, ina?”